Ireland & Scotland: Saints, Saviours and Secrets

 Location: Douglas

 We sail into Douglas harbour having enjoyed lunch on the ship, ready to explore the unique island of the Isle of Man.
 In the heart of the Irish Sea sits the tax-free haven of the Isle of Man, an island steeped in ancient mythology.
-Its name, ‘Man’, is believed to be derived from ‘Manannán mac Lir’, a figure from Celtic mythology who was the god of the sea and the island’s legendary first ruler.
+Its name, ‘Man’, is believed to be derived from ‘Manannán mac Lir’ , a figure from Celtic mythology who was the god of the sea and the island’s legendary first ruler.
 In the 21st century, the island’s captivating blend of rugged coastline, medieval castles, and rolling hills is a self-governing British Crown dependency, offering an insight into island life under British rule.
 With its own parliament, Tynwald, claimed to be the oldest continuous parliamentary body in the world, the Isle of Man has a rich history, having been passed from the Celts to the Romans, to the Vikings, and finally to the British ‘Lords of Mann’.
 Self-governing since 1866, when it was granted limited home rule due to its unique cultural identity and historical ties, the Isle of Man is particularly famous for the annual TT (Tourist Trophy) motorcycle races.
 This exhilarating event attracts enthusiasts from around the globe and transforms the island into a hub of high-speed excitement.
 Although only 570 square kilometres in size, and with a population of 85,000, the Isle of Man’s eclectic history makes it a fascinating destination.
 Personalise your exploration with our included ‘Your Choice’ experiences.
-Option 1 – Afternoon experience: Highlights of the Isle of Man Our afternoon features two of the Isle of Man's top attractions.
+Option 1 – Afternoon experience: Highlights of the Isle of Man Our morning features two of the Isle of Man's top attractions.
 We visit the Castle Rushen in the island’s former capital, Castletown.
 Developed by successive rulers between the 13th and 16th centuries, its towering limestone walls once dominated the southern landscape, symbolising the power of the island’s Kings and Lords.
 The castle’s long and eventful history reflects the Isle of Man’s strategic importance during the medieval period as a key possession on Britain’s western seaboard.
 Following your exploration of the castle, head to the Manx Museum in Douglas.
 This popular museum brings the island’s history to life with interactive exhibits and films.
-Discover the Viking Gallery, showcasing impressive artefacts from the Viking and Celtic eras, and the Natural History Gallery, offering insights into the island’s natural environment.
+Discover the Viking Gallery, showcasing impressive artifacts from the Viking and Celtic eras, and the Natural History Gallery, offering insights into the island’s natural environment.
 The National Art Gallery features notable works by Archibald Knox, William Hoggatt, and John Miller Nicholson, alongside evocative wartime pieces.
 Together, Castle Rushen and the Manx Museum provide an engaging journey through the Isle of Man’s fascinating past.
 Option 2 – Afternoon experience: More Than a Bike Race – the Isle of Man TT story For many motorcycle racing fans, legends like Conor Cummins and John McGuinness are revered as saints, their dedication earning them a place in the bike racing hall of fame.
 Dive into their world with our exhilarating Isle of Man TT course tour, paired with a visit to the Isle of Man Motor Museum.
 Begin with a drive along a section of the world-famous TT Course, where your guide will immerse you in the race’s storied history, from its origins in 1907 to its current record-breaking feats.
 Discover the iconic spots where racers achieve speeds exceeding 200mph and average lap speeds over 136mph.
 On a section of the course, you'll visit the Isle of Man Motor Museum, home to over 500 unique vehicles.
 Admire everything from the groundbreaking Ford Model T to TT heroes’ bikes like Cummins’ Kawasaki ZX-10R and McGuinness’ Honda RLR 400.
 This tour promises a thrilling journey through the Isle of Man's motoring legacy.
 Get ready to rumble!

 Day 12 : Troon